 The Gumbaynggirr Giingana Freedom School will operate from the Coffs Harbour TAFE Glenreagh Street Campus, and will commence with 15 students from kindergarten through to year 2.
 Eventually, the school will expand to enrolling students from kindergarten to year 6, and onwards to high school as the cohort progresses.
-Webb also announced, to ABC News (2021), that the school has already appointed a principal, a classroom teacher and two Gumbaynggirr language teachers.
+Webb also announced, to ABC News (2021), that the school is in the process of recruiting a principal, and has already appointed a classroom teacher and two Gumbaynggirr language teachers.

 In an interview with ABC News, Webb (2021) said that the location of the school has been chosen to enable for on-country learning:

 "It's great for us because it's sort of central to everything but also then connects to the Cross Creek Loop Walk and the [North Coast Regional] botanic gardens … so we can really engage our children in on-country learning quite easily."

 Webb stated that the school’s combination of on-country and academic-centric learning will provide the student’s with a “really holistic education.”
 According to the American University of Washington DC (2020), the holistic approach has gained steam in Western education circles in recent years as many schools have been struggling to improve student learning outcomes.
 This comes as no surprise to Indigenous cultures, as educating the whole person beyond core academics has been central to Indigenous cultural and community systems for millennia.
 Webb told ABC News (2021) that this type of education is “important for our children” as they need to be supported and nurtured by their community.
 Through holistic teaching methods, the school will provide Gumbaynggirr students with the opportunity to discover their identity, to find meaning within their community and to develop a compassionate understanding of the world around them.